rian39/lists/idea_log.md

 - just listened to Shreena Patel from DunnHumby speaking about 'Have you forgotten?' in the shopping basket at Tesco.
 Really interesting description of the pipeline for the recommendations that are shown at the end.
 Could base the whole talk around this rather than the high-falutin talk I've sent in.
 Shopping lists are the prosaic example I've been looking for.
 - see pages  43-47, **August 2016** notebook

+## Mon Sep 26 08:34:00 BST 2016

+- went through Shreena Patel DunnHumby presentation and turned it into around 10 points that could be the basis of the presentation.
+- would be good to have her presentation.

 ## possible titles